My Journey With a MUTU Pro – Postnatal Recovery After Loss

 Emma really helped me to feel physically strong and proud of my body again.
 Her support has been invaluable to my emotional wellbeing too.
 Thank you Emma- you’ve helped me more than you know.

 My favourite part of MUTU was having a short manageable program, which I could do from home each evening when my eldest was asleep.
-MUTU slowly builds in intensity to help you progress at a steady and safe rate.
+MUTU slowly builds in intensity to help you progress your recovery at a steady and safe rate.
 Understanding the theory, helped to change my thinking too.
 I stopped driving places and started walking everywhere with my son to ensure I achieved the recommended 20 minutes of outdoor walking each day.
 I also started a weekly postnatal yoga class.
 Each week I noticed my strength increasing in class.

 “I no longer hate my body or see it as a failure.”